-AOC incurred \$11.9 million of intangible exploration expenditures in Kenya for the three months ended March 31, 2016.
+AOC incurred \$22.5 million of intangible exploration expenditures in Kenya for the six months ended June 30, 2016.
 Drilling and completion expenditures primarily relate to the Cheptuket-1 exploration well in Block 12A and costs associated with demobilizing the PR Marriott 46 Rig and associated services.
+Drilling costs continue to be incurred in association with development planning and preparation for the upcoming drilling program in the South Lokichar Basin.
 Development study expenditures are associated with studies aimed at progressing towards project sanction for the South Lokichar Basin.
-Exploration studies costs continue to be incurred in Kenya and the joint venture considers additional drilling and appraisal targets in advance of potentially re-starting drilling activities later in 2016.
+Exploration studies costs continue to be incurred in Kenya as the joint venture is preparing an exploration and appraisal drilling campaign which will commence later this year.

-The Company incurred \$0.3 million of intangible exploration expenditures in Ethiopia for the three months ended March 31, 2016, which consists of license fees and office costs.
+The Company incurred \$0.8 million of intangible exploration expenditures in Ethiopia for the six months ended June 30, 2016, which consists of license fees and general and administrative costs.